crateman/mlr/content/posts/WarioWareInc.md

 Hirofumi Matsuoka is credited as Director, and by looking at the games he has been part of, I can draw a line joining some of favorite games from that time: Mario Paint, Warioland 4 and WarioWare, Inc. while I have never played the Mario Artist games (I yet have to dip my feet on the 64DD library), but I can see glimpses of the quirkiness that makes WarioWare so special.

-Maybe we all need to pull-off a Wario Ware in our lives: be unapologetically authentic and fun, just for the sake of it.
+Maybe we all need to pull-off a WarioWare in our lives: be unapologetically authentic and fun, just for the sake of it.